nct2309/cellpress_crawling/README.md

 ### Google Colab / Jupyter Notebooks

-If you get an error like `"It looks like you are using Playwright Sync API inside the asyncio loop"`, you need to use the async versions with `await`:
+If you get errors like:
+- `"It looks like you are using Playwright Sync API inside the asyncio loop"`
+- `"RuntimeError: This event loop is already running"`

+You need to use the **async versions** with `await`:

 **❌ Don't use (will fail in Colab):**
 ```python